 3. Digitise as much of your HR processes as possible

 As an HR lead, you owe it to yourself to harness digital technologies in a way that works for you – as well as the rest of the business.
 How can you improve your digital HR skills if your day is taken up by manually updating multiple spreadsheets and processing hard-copy paperwork?

-If you don’t have an HR system or are making do with one that is inflexible and incomplete, now is the time to make the change.
+If you don’t have HR systems or are making do with ones that are inflexible and incomplete, now is the time to make the change.
 Modern HR systems, like Cezanne HR, are purposely designed to be easy to implement and cost-effective, allowing you to digitise most of the key admin tasks that take up much of HR’s time: updating employee information, processing payroll, calculating holiday leave entitlements, routing absence requests, onboarding new employees, and much more.

 4. Seek out HR tech ‘gurus’

 If you work in a small HR team (or maybe you are the HR team!), it can be hard growing your digital skills when you don’t have other people to learn from.
 You will find that there are HR tech thought leaders, like Josh Bersin and Steve Boese, that have their finger on the pulse and often share great insights into this dynamic industry.